Protect the data

-Confidentiality means that the information is accessible only to authorised individuals.
+Confidentiality means that the information is accessible only to authorized individuals.

-Integrity means that the information is protected from unauthorised modification or destruction, whether from unauthorised access, by mistake or by a system disruption.
+Integrity means that the information is protected from unauthorized modification or destruction, whether from unauthorized access, by mistake or by a system disruption.
 The information must also be traceable, so that modifications can be traced back to the person who changed the information.

 Availability means that the information needs to be accessible as needed, when needed.

-Regardless of the local application of guidelines, information classification is a matter of assessing the potential impact if the information would be disclosed to unauthorised people, corrupted, or not accessible when needed.
+Regardless of the local application of guidelines, information classification is a matter of assessing the potential impact if the information would be disclosed to unauthorized people, corrupted, or not accessible when needed.
 An impact assessment is made using the specific criteria for the HEI.
-The impact can be, for example, “Low”, “Moderate”, and “High”, depending on what consequences unauthorised disclosure, destruction, or lack of access to the information may have for the organisation or individual.
+The impact can be, for example, “Low”, “Moderate”, and “High”, depending on what consequences unauthorized disclosure, destruction, or lack of access to the information may have for the organization or individual.
 This assessment will then inform how protected the material needs to be.